Table of Contents

 Vocational Training Opportunities Scheme (VTOS)

 VTOS is a second chance education initiative designed specifically for the unemployed.
-It is funded by the Department of Education and Skills through SOLAS and operated by 16 Education and Training Boards (ETBs).
+It is funded by the Department of Education through SOLAS and operated by 16 Education and Training Boards (ETBs).
 To be eligible to participate on a VTOS you must be:

 - aged 21 or over and